 Enjoy 1,200 acres of off-highway vehicle (OHV) recreation in a North Woods setting.
 This area was mined until 1981 and contains iron ore pits, ore stockpiles and tailings basins.
 Today it is Minnesota's premier off-highway vehicle recreation area, providing riding opportunities for many skill levels on varied terrain.
 Features include recreational trails, scramble areas, training and special events.
-With 36 miles of OHV trails, whether you ride an all terrain vehicle (ATV), an off-highway motorcycle (OHM) or an off-highway recreational vehicle (ORV), there is something for everyone!
+With 36 miles of OHV trails, whether you ride an all terrain vehicle (ATV), an off-highway motorcycle (OHM) or an off-road vehicle (ORV), there is something for everyone!

 All OHVs are allowed: